 Envision an aircraft that can fly at the edge of the atmosphere for hours on end, slowly and silently soaring while its sensors and instruments record data for scientists on the Earth some 19 miles below.
-Envision it doing so on a renewable, virtually inexhaustable energy source that is non-pollutingthe energy of the Sun.
+Envision it doing so on a renewable, virtually inexhaustible energy source that is non-polluting the energy of the Sun.

-Welcome to the world of Centurion, a unique remotely piloted solar-powered airplane being developed under NASA'S Environmental Research Aircraft and Sensor Technology (ERAST) program at the Dryden Flight Research Center, Edwards, Calif.
+Welcome to the world of Centurion, a unique remotely piloted solar-powered airplane being developed under NASA'S Environmental Research Aircraft and Sensor Technology (ERAST) project at the Dryden Flight Research Center, Edwards, CA.

-Centurion has been designed to not only reach extreme altitudes, but to do so while carrying 100 pounds of remote sensing and data collection instruments for use in scientific studies of the Earth's environment.
-It also is capable of carrying 600 pounds of sensors, telecommunications and imaging equipment up to 80,000 feet altitude, and of performing multi-week flights at the north or south poles during summer.
+Centurion has been designed to not only reach extreme altitudes, but to do so while carrying 100 lb of remote sensing and data collection instruments for use in scientific studies of the Earth's environment.
+It also is capable of carrying 600 lb of sensors, telecommunications and imaging equipment up to 80,000 feet altitude, and of performing multi-week flights at the north or south poles during summer.

 ERAST is a NASA initiative designed to develop the new technologies needed to continue America's leadership in the highly competitive aerospace industry.

 The primary focus of ERAST is on the development of slow-flying remotely-operated aircraft which can perform long-duration science missions at very high altitudes above 60,000 feet.
 These missions could include remote sensing for Earth sciences studies, hyperspectral imaging for agriculture monitoring, tracking of severe storms, and serving as telecommunications relay platforms.
 The most extreme mission envisioned would reach altitudes of 100,000 feet.